Prevent starving babies by safely and humanely excluding wildlife

 Having wildlife nesting in human structures is a common conflict in B.C.

 Contrary to what many believe, trapping and relocation for wildlife control is not a long-term solution and is not humane.
+One-way doors and exclusion techniques can be effective, but it’s important to ensure you are not separating a mother and babies.

 Here is why trapping and relocation of wildlife is not humane: